-Motorist Drives Onto Manhattan Bike Path, Killing Several People
+At Least 8 People Killed In Motorist's 'Act Of Terror' On Manhattan Bike Path

-Several people were killed and "numerous" others injured Tuesday afternoon after a motorist drove onto a busy pedestrian and bicycle path in Manhattan.
-Police have arrested one suspect in the incident, which unfolded near the World Trade Center, and they say there are "no others outstanding."
+At least eight people were killed and "more than a dozen" were injured Tuesday afternoon after a motorist drove onto a busy pedestrian and bicycle path in Manhattan.
+Police have arrested one suspect, a 29-year-old man, in the incident, which unfolded near the World Trade Center, and say there are "no others outstanding."

+"Based on the information that we have at this moment this was an act of terror, a particularly cowardly act of terror," New York City Mayor Bill de Blasio said at a news conference after visiting the scene.

 "The vehicle struck multiple people on the path.
-There are several fatalities and numerous people injured," the New York Police Department said in a series of tweets.
+There are several fatalities and numerous people injured," the New York Police Department said in a series of tweets describing the act.

 "The vehicle continued south striking another vehicle.
-The suspect exited the vehicle displaying imitation firearms & was shot by NYPD."
+The suspect exited the vehicle displaying imitation firearms" and was shot in the stomach by police.
+Officials later said a paintball gun and a pellet gun were recovered at the scene.

 The vehicle continued south striking another vehicle.
 The suspect exited the vehicle displaying imitation firearms & was shot by NYPD— NYPD NEWS (@NYPDnews) October 31, 2017